Best Aspect Ratio For Gaming – Which Should I Choose?

 aspect ratio for gaming

-Having a larger aspect ratio can’t possibly be a bad thing in itself.
-When disregarding all other factors, there is no disadvantage to picking a 21:9 monitor over a 16:9 one.
+Having a larger aspect ratio can’t possibly be a harmful thing in itself.
+When disregarding all other factors, there is no drawback to picking a 21:9 monitor over a 16:9 one.
 However, these two types of monitors differ in pricing and in terms of the features that they offer.

 1. The resolution, is the first and most obvious difference.
 A wider monitor will also come with a higher resolution.
 As such, the higher pixel count may be problematic for those with weaker GPUs, as it may lead to a noticeable performance drops.